ebuchman/blog/content/posts/coins-history.md

 endogenous instability: as coins are worn from use and reduce in metallic value, they come to differ from new coins in their content.
-This difference puts strain on the declaration that they are one thing ("a denier"), as the fact they can be distinguished changes how they are used (eg. hoarding the coins with more metal, spending those with less).
+This difference puts strain on the declaration that they are one thing ("a denier"), as the fact they can be distinguished changes how they are used (e.g. hoarding the coins with more metal, spending those with less).
 At the same time, those with worn money haven't done anything wrong, and the king has promised them that a single coin can be used to settle debts of 1 denier.
 Why should that promise be broken because there's a